MysticB1scuit/gen-ai-test/README.md

 These versions ensured compatibility with GPU acceleration and pretrained models.

-If you intend to use ModelScope or Stable Diffusion locally with GPU, then refer to `reuirements.txt` for guidance but adjust versions as needed.
+If you intend to use ModelScope or Stable Diffusion locally with GPU, then refer to `requirements.txt` for guidance but adjust versions as needed.